alex-bax/GutenbergRAG/README.md

 <img src="./imgs/GBRAG-Retrieval.png" alt="Diagram" height="525" >

-### Automatic deployment with Docker + CI/CD pipelines
+### Automatic testing and deployment with Docker + CI/CD pipelines
+The pipelines are triggered whenever a new commit is pushed to *main* branch, usually after merging *dev* into it.\
+The steps run are the following:
+1. **Tests**
+    * Integration test of the API, using an async in-memory SQLite DB and mock vector DB
+    * Small unit test suite for the actual vector DB (Qdrant)
+    * DeepEval tests, using the [CI golden set](evals/datasets/gb_ci_pipeline.csv)
+2. **Build and push**
+    * Build the image according to the steps in the Docker file
+    * Push it to Azure Container Registry with a new tag
+3. **Deploy to the Azure Web Service**
+    * Pull the newly created image
+    * Deploy it to the web service

+Each step is dependent on the previous step succeeding.\
-For further details, the entire see `Dockerfile` and the CI/CD pipelines specified in `azure-pipelines.yml`
+For further details, see the `Dockerfile` and the CI/CD pipelines specified in `azure-pipelines.yml`\

+Screenshots from the CI/CD pipeline:
 <img src="./imgs/screenshots/GB-cicd-steps.png" alt="Diagram" style="max-width: 750px; width: 100%;">
 <img src="./imgs/screenshots/GB-cicd.png" alt="Diagram" style="max-width: 750px; width: 100%;">

-### Experiments and findings *(Work in progress)*
-One of the interesting challenges with works in long book form, is how they can be quite implicit and wordy, making such sections i.e. chunks, harder to use for more explicit who-what-where questions.
-Or when the answer to a question requires *multi-hopping* combining multiple chunks located at different places in the work and jointly reasoning over them all.

-For example in *Sherlock Holmes*, from the eval golden set `gb_gold_med.csv` the question *"Which character hires Holmes to investigate the strange advertisement seeking red-headed men?"* is non-trivial to answer for the system.

-*How semantic chunking fixes this* \
-...

 ## 📋 Planned features
 #### RAG: Improving quality in retrieval
   * Hybrid search integrating with BM25 sparse vector algorithms.
   * Improved semantic context in the chunks:
     * More context in chunks: Add "who-what-where" sentence summary or similar to each chunk header with cheap LLM.
     * Experiment with other semantic chunkers such as *Statistical chunking* or *Cumulative Semantic chunking*
+    * Graph RAG: Use knowlegde graphs to link relevant chunks together.
+Use this (GraphRAG library)[https://microsoft.github.io/graphrag/]
   * Experiment with better embedding models: Based on the [Hugging Face embedding leaderboard](https://huggingface.co/spaces/mteb/leaderboard) many better models are available.
   * Add halucination metric to evaluation suite
 #### Production and increased safety
+* **System/API monitoring with Promethus and Grafana**
+* **Simple API key as Auth**
-* Monitoring via [LangFuse](https://langfuse.com/), allowing for tracing the intermediate steps in the answer generation, prompt version control, metrics and even better evaluation.
+* LLM monitoring via [LangFuse](https://langfuse.com/), allowing for tracing the intermediate steps in the answer generation, prompt version control, metrics and even better evaluation.
 * Guardrails to ensure that e.g. underage users wouldn't get inappropiate responses.
 Can be done directly in Azure Foundry, or custom made by adding input and output filters.

-#### Other
+### Other
 * Adding interface for embedding models to also make them easily swapable
 * Further API integration tests + test coverage on Azure Devops
+* Refactor to use Clean Architecture

-### Misc
+## Misc
 - Hyperparameter json files used are prefixed by 'hp' and are found in the folder `config`.
 - Golden datasets for evaluation are located in folder `evals/datasets`